International Women’s Day

 The campaign features a host of Pymble alumni who have gone on to break through the glass ceiling, both in the workplace and the community.

-During the International Women’s Day events at the College this week, students will have the opportunity to pay homage to the inspiring stories of key alumni who continue to lead the way in their professions and their communities, and are passionate about shaping a more equal future for girls and women.
+Students had the opportunity to pay homage to the inspiring stories of key alumni who continue to lead the way in their professions and their communities and are passionate about shaping a more equal future for girls and women.